Tata's Air India to seal half of jumbo plane order - sources

 By Aditi Shah

-NEW DELHI, Jan 27 (Reuters) - Air India will on Friday seal half of an order worth billions of dollars for some 495 jets with Boeing BA.N and engine suppliers General Electric GE.N and CFM International, two industry sources said, as its new owner seeks to revive the airline and compete with much larger rivals.
+NEW DELHI, Jan 27 (Reuters) - Air India will on Friday seal half of an order for some 495 jets with Boeing BA.N and engine suppliers General Electric GE.N and CFM International, industry sources said, as its new owner seeks to revive the airline and compete with larger rivals.

-After months of closely-guarded, tough negotiations, Air India is set to place an order for 190 Boeing 737 MAX narrowbody planes as well as some 20 Boeing 787s and 10 Boeing 777X on a day marking one year since Tata Group took control of the former state-run carrier, the sources told Reuters.
+After months of closely guarded, tough negotiations, Air India is set to place an order for 190 Boeing 737 MAX narrowbody planes as well as some 20 Boeing 787s and 10 Boeing 777X on a day marking one year since Tata Group took control of the former state-run carrier, two sources told Reuters.

-Senior Boeing, GE and CFM officials are expected in India to mark the deal on Friday.
+Senior Boeing officials, including Stanley Deal, chief executive of Boeing Commercial Airplanes, along with GE and CFM executives are expected in India to mark the deal on Friday.

 Reuters reported last month Air India was closing in on a deal for about 500 jets.

-Domestic passenger air traffic in India grew 47% in 2022 from a year ago, government data showed.
+Domestic passenger air traffic in India grew 47% in 2022 from a year earlier, government data showed.

-Analysts caution the airline faces intense competition given the connectivity carved out by local and international rivals.
+Analysts caution the airline faces intense competition given the connectivity carved out by domestic and international rivals.

 India, which is set to overtake China as the world's most populous country, has a large, under-served air travel market dominated by budget carrier IndiGo INGL.NS.
 The bulk of India's outbound passenger traffic, however, is carried by Middle Eastern airlines like Emirates and Qatar Airways.